CadeAnthonyKrueger/TicTacToe-MiniMax-AI/README.md

 # Cade Krueger

+## Project Description

+### This is a simple version of Tic Tac Toe designed in Java to demonstrate algorithmic understanding of the MiniMax Algorithm.
+This algorithm is used to optimize the AI's moves given that the user is making the best moves for themselves.

 ## How to compile and run

 ### If using Visual Studio Code, ensure you have the Java Extension Pack downloaded.
 Make sure the "Game_Files" package contains the "Interfaces" package, Main.java, and SpotScore.java.
 The program can be run directly within the IDE after navigating to **File > Open Folder...** and choosing the folder containing these files.
 Have the Main class open in Visual Studio Code and click the **Run > Run Without Debugging** option.